aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>
 A> Notes:
 A> * The strategy outlined above is applied on each tag independently.
-A> * Entering more than a single tag would mean that only packages that carry _all of them_ would qualify.
+A> * Searching for multiple tags would mean that only packages that carry _all of them_ would qualify.
 A> * Searching for tags is an action that is carried out by a Tatin Server.
 That means that specifying `-tags=` makes sense only in HTTP requests: only then is there a server on the other side that can process the request.

 In our case we look for something that runs on all platforms.
 The user command `ListTags` takes one or more tags and returns a list of tags that were also found in the packages that carried the specified tags: